-While I am primarily going to address this for working with the Directional Elements, I also welcome our Christian friends.
-So for you, the first Advent candle is usually associated with prophecy, particularly the hope promised in the Book of Isaiah.
+While I am primarily going to address this for working with the Directional Elements, we also welcome our Christian friends.
+For you, the first Advent candle is usually associated with prophecy, particularly the hope promised in the Book of Isaiah.

 For Earth spirituality participants, the first candle might be the candle for Air or East.
 As you light your candle, consider the fears and shadows that have to do with information, thoughts, imagination, our narratives, our judgments, notions about truth, communication, knowledge, and understanding.
-Think of the winds, the air we breathe, the pollution and carbon emissions we are trying to eliminate.
+Think of the winds, the air we breathe, the health of our lungs, and the pollution and carbon emissions we are trying to eliminate.

 Now, light the candle for East and see, know, and forgive the ways those types of distortion exist.
-See, with your flickering light, the polluting fogs dispelling.
+See, with your flickering light, the polluting fogs, both external and internal, dispelling.

 The Shadows of Fire